Four ways that SMEs can retain top talent

 Staff retention can be a real challenge for some SME leaders.
 This is especially true when competing to keep your staff in the face of competition from larger corporates, with huge recruitment budgets.

 Of course, many jobseekers will be lured by the prospect of working for a large corporate, but this environment doesn’t suit everyone.
-In fact, as we regularly discover in our annual “What Workers Want” report, it is career progression and development opportunities that are more likely to attract and retain employees.
+In fact, as we regularly discover in our annual Salary and Recruiting Trends Guide, it is career progression and development opportunities that are more likely to attract and retain employees.
 SME employers are in a much better position to offer this type of benefit.
 So, the question is how can SME leaders best leverage these factors in retaining top talent?

 By virtue of their size, it can be easier for SMEs to avoid the antagonistic “us vs. them” culture, sometimes found in larger corporates.
 As all employees regularly work in the same office space together, senior and junior staff are often on a first-name basis.
 This more easily gives rise to a collaborative atmosphere..